Neuromancing the Code: When IT Changed

 Posted on | December 27, 2010 | No Comments

-to be popularized through movies like The Terminator (1984) but the Internet was still an obscure research network.
 By the decade’s later years, the notion of “cyberspace” began circulating.
-Its meaning varied but it was spurred on by the continuing developments in digital network technologies as well as the megacomputing abilities of the new electronic microprocessors.
-Cyberspace was mostly connected with the “virtual reality” technologies that combined high resolution goggles with various gloves, pressure suits, and other physical equipment to simulate the visual world and the haptic experiences associated with interacting with it.
+Its meaning varied, but it was spurred on by the continuing developments in digital network technologies as well as the megacomputing abilities of the new digital microprocessors.
+Cyberspace was mostly connected with the “virtual reality” technologies that combined high-resolution goggles with various gloves, pressure suits, and other physical equipment to simulate the visual world and the haptic experiences associated with interacting with it.
+It was a time before the World Wide Web, and people were unsure how interactions would occur in this new electronic environment.
+Cyberspace suggested at least a disruption of the traditional telecommunications environment – voice calls, emails, and television.

-These simulated environments gained subcultural attention, particularly through the works of one author.
-William Gibson created and and coined the term in his novels to describe the electronic “consensual hallucination” which the characters in his award-winning novel Neuromancer (1984) used in his fictional narrative which posited a near-future scenario in which the new electronic spaces become dominant.
+These simulated environments gained subcultural attention, mainly through the works of one author.
+In his novels, William Gibson created and coined the term to describe the electronic “consensual hallucination” which the characters in his award-winning novel Neuromancer (1984) used in his fictional narrative that posited a near-future scenario in which the new electronic spaces become dominant.
 In it, “console cowboys” connect to the network by “jacking in,” linking into the electronic telecommunications “matrix” via electronic velcro-held “trodes” attached to their heads.
 Somewhat like a flight simulator, the cowboy experiences a vast simulated space scattered with geometric shapes representing institutional databanks such as the “green cubes of Mitsubishi Bank of America.”[2]
-Their objective is to participate in the “biz,” the combination of network and street economies of Gibson’s future scenario.
+Their objective is to participate in the “biz,” the combination of cyberspace and street economies of Gibson’s future scenario.

 Known posthumously as the “cyberspace trilogy,” Neuromancer and two consecutive novels, Count Zero (1986) and Mona Lisa Overdrive (1988), captured the imagination of many of the young and technology-minded.
-Their popularity has rocketed the author to an extraordinary cult status as evidenced in a cameo performance in the Oliver Stone mini-series Wild Palms (1993), a story roughly about the near-future use of virtual reality in the broadcast industry for political purposes.
+Their popularity rocketed the author to special cult status, as evidenced in a cameo performance in the Oliver Stone mini-series Wild Palms (1993), a story roughly about the near-future use of virtual reality in the broadcast industry for political purposes.
 William Gibson was introduced, by none other than Sex in the City‘s Kim Cattrall, as the man who coined the term cyberspace, to which he replied, “And they won’t let me forget it.”
 [3]

 -

-Assembled word cyberspace from small and readily available components of language.
+Assembled the word cyberspace from small and readily available components of language.
 Neologic spasm: the primal act of pop poetics.
 Preceding any concept whatever.
 Slick and hollow–awaiting received meaning.
+All I did: folded words as taught.
+Now other words accrete in the interstices.[4]

-In retrospect, Gibson’s articulation of the cultural and political dimensions of electronic networks seemed to have entered a discursive void where the only language able to talk about computers and telecommunications was dominated by engineers and technocrats.
-Cyberspace became a term a new way of conceiving the telecommunications network, one with cultural, literary, and political dimensions.
-It rocketed to the status of a currency.
-As the commercial, entertainment, financial, logistics, and productive realms of diverse countries and regions began to being woven together through the the world’s new telecommunications grid, the term cyberspace circulated, as I argued in my PhD dissertation, as a symbolic third, moving and finding its way into discussions about IT and telecommunications.
+In retrospect, Gibson’s articulation of electronic networks’ cultural and political dimensions seemed to have entered a discursive void where engineers and technocrats had dominated the only language able to talk about computers and telecommunications.
+Cyberspace, as a term, became a new way of conceiving the telecommunications network, one with cultural, literary, and political dimensions.
+It soon rocketed to the status of a currency.

 Notes

-[1] Quote from Cyberscribe (1991) Canadian Broadcasting Corporation Production.
+[1] Quote from Cyberscribe.
+(1991) Canadian Broadcasting Corporation Production.
 By Producer/Director Frances-Mary Morrison, Editor Jacques Milette.

-[3] Wild Palms is a Capital Cities/ABC, Inc. production which was aired in the US as a 6 hour mini-series the week of May 16-22, 1993.
+[3] Wild Palms was a Capital Cities/ABC, Inc. production which was aired in the US as a 6 hour mini-series the week of May 16-22, 1993.
 It was adapted from a long-running adult comic strip in the magazine Details.

 [4] As part of William Gibson’s short story “Academy Leader,” in Benedikt, M. (1991) Cyberspace: First Steps.
 (Cambridge, MA: MIT Press) pp. 27-29.

-Anthony J. Pennings, PhD has been on the NYU faculty since 2001 teaching digital media, information systems management, and global communications.
+Anthony J. Pennings, PhD has been on the NYU faculty since 2001 teaching digital media, information systems management, and global political economy.

 Tags: Cyberspace First Steps > IBM clones > Michael Benedikt > Neuromancer > Oliver Stone > The Terminator > Wild Palms > William Gibson